St. Joe River in Idaho forest country

 Best flows

 Use the RiverReports Calder chart and USGS 12414500 together.
-Stable or slowly falling post-runoff flows are the best window; high snowmelt, storm color, or warm low water should move the plan to safer edges, a different reach, or another river.
+Stable or slowly falling post-runoff flows are the best window.
+High snowmelt, storm color, or warm low water should move the plan to safer edges, a different reach, or another river.

-When to skip
+When to leave

-Skip the trip when cutthroat rules are unclear, when runoff makes wading unsafe, when forest-road or weather conditions make the upper corridor risky, when access signs do not support the bank you planned to fish, or when warm low water would stress trout.
+Skip the trip when cutthroat rules are unclear, when runoff makes wading unsafe, when forest-road or weather conditions make the upper area risky, when access signs do not support the bank you planned to fish, or when warm low water would stress trout.

 Local plan